backube/volsync/docs/design/a-case-for.rst

 --------------------

-With the exception of the storage system specific method, the other options require the replication to be handled by Scribe, copying the data from the source to the destination volume.
+With the exception of the storage system specific method, the other options require the replication to be handled by VolSync, copying the data from the source to the destination volume.

-It is desirable for Scribe's replication to be relatively efficient and only transfer data that has changed.
+It is desirable for VolSync's replication to be relatively efficient and only transfer data that has changed.
 As a starting point for development, it should be possible to use a pod running `rsync <https://rsync.samba.org/>`_, transferring data over an ssh connection.